Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Model structures for -models with discreteness assumptions

 To prove \eqref{thesis5.11}, first notice that any $j \colon A \rightarrow B$ in $J^{n,T}$ is an acyclic cofibration in $\Thetansp$.
 Since pushouts along maps in $\SSets^{\Thetanop}_{T}$ preserve the required discreteness conditions, the resulting map is still in $\SSets^{\Thetanop}_{T}$.
 Furthermore, it is an acyclic cofibration in $\Thetansp$, so a monomorphism which is a Dwyer-Kan equivalence, as we wished to show.

 Finally, we prove \eqref{thesis5.12}.
 By definition and \eqref{thesis5.7}, a $J^{n,T}$-cofibration is a map with the left lifting property with respect to the fibrations.
 Similarly, using Proposition \ref{thesis5.8}, an $I^{n,T}$-cofibration is a map with the left lifting property with respect to the fibrations which are Dwyer-Kan equivalences.
-Thus, we need to show that a map with the left lifting property with respect to the fibrations has the left lifting property with respect to the fibrations that are weak equivalences, which is automatic, and is a weak equivalence.
+Any map with the left lifting property with respect to the fibrations also has the left lifting property with respect to the fibrations that are also weak equivalences, so we only need to check that such a map is a weak equivalence.

 Let $f \colon A \rightarrow B$ be such a map.
 By \eqref{thesis5.11}, a pushout along maps of $J^{n,T}$ is an acyclic cofibration.
 Therefore, we can use the small object argument to factor $f \colon A \rightarrow B$ as $A \overset{\simeq}{\hookrightarrow} A' \twoheadrightarrow B$, so there exists a lift in the diagram